thecomplexityproject/cognitivecomplexity/documentation/bugs.md

 > **Definition**
 >
-> A program has a ***bug*** when the [behavior of the system](systems.md) does not respect the [specs](code-snippets-tmp.md#specs-and-behaviors) asked by the [prime contractor](code-snippets-tmp.md#contractors-features-and-tasks).
+> A feature or a task has a ***bug*** when the [behavior of the system](systems.md) does not respect its [specs](code-snippets-tmp.md#specs-and-behaviors).

 **Remark**

+By extension, we say that a *product* has a bug when one of its features has a bug.

+**Remark**

-Assuming that no one prime contractor will ask to develop a feature which will make crash the app, we will suppose that any program which may crash in a real execution has a bug.
+Assuming that no one will ask to develop a feature which will make crash the program, we will suppose that any context-sensitive code snippet which may crash during a real execution has a bug.

 **Example**

-Assume that the prime contractor asked to display the price of some articles on a web page.
-Assume now that a lead developer, as intermediate contractor, asks a developer to code a function which will return the price of a given article :
+Assume that a stakeholder writes the following specs, and transmit them to a developer:

+* *Implement a function which will return the price of a given article.*

-Here is his code snippet:
+Here is the code snippet written by the developer:
 ```ts
 // Code snippet s
 function getPrice(article: Article): number {